 Phone Not Uploading to iCloud from iPhone or iPad

-If your iPhone or iPad is struggling or taking a long time to upload Photos to iCloud, you can find below the steps to fix the problem of Photos not Uploading to iCloud.
+If your iPhone or iPad is struggling or taking a long time to upload Photos to iCloud, you should be able to fix the problem using the following steps.

 1. Check Network Strength

-The most common reason for iPhone Not Uploading Photos to iCloud is due to poor network connectivity.
+The most common reason for iPhone struggling to upload photos to iCloud is due to poor network connectivity.
 Hence, start by checking the current signal strength on your device.

 If the reception is poor, re-start the Router and this should help in fixing the WiFi Network connectivity problems on your device.